 We drove around for a bit and I was honestly not inspired at all to park and do much of anything else.

 “Why did we come here again?”
-Henry wrenched open his perm-frowned lips long enough to ask.
+Henry wrenched open his perma-frowned lips long enough to ask.

-One time I bought Mexican jumping beans at some toy store there, and a pair of wooden domino earrings.
+One time I bought Mexican jumping beans at some toy store there, and a pair of wooden domino earrings which I wore this one time my grandma took me to play BINGO.
+(The only time she took me to play BINGO lol.)
 That was the only semi-positive memory I have of this place.
 I think this is where we took a dolphin-watching boat tour one summer too and even in that picture, I look like I belong on the cover of a straight-to-VHS Firestarter sequel.

 Anyway, what a boring drive.
 Congratulations Henry: you somehow made Cape May even more boring than my grandma did.